apache/nuttx/configs/olimex-stm32-p407/README.txt

   CCM memory is not included in the heap (CONFIG_STM32_CCMEXCLUDE=y) because it does not suport DMA, leaving only 128KiB for program usage.

-2107-01-23:  Added the knsh configuration and support for the PROTECTED build mode.
+2017-01-23:  Added the knsh configuration and support for the PROTECTED build mode.

+2018-05-29:  Added the zmodem configuration.
+Verified correct operation with host-to-target transfers.
+There appears to be problems still host target-to-host transfers and with use of the NuttX versions of rx/sz on the host.